New Jersey Alternative Teacher Certification

 Requirements for Alternative Certification

 In order to qualify for alternate route certification in New Jersey, candidates must typically have a bachelor’s degree with a minimum GPA of 3.0 and complete pre-service coursework.
 Since New Jersey uses a tiered system for teacher certification, candidates begin with a Certificate of Eligibility (CE), fulfill certain requirements under the CE, and then apply for the next stage of licensure.
+Candidates must complete an approved New Jersey teacher preparation program, which may lead to a certificate or a master’s degree.

 Types of Alternative Teaching Licenses in New Jersey